Posted 03.10.2020 by Josh Krakauer

 As a low-cost experiment, develop a research project of your own.
 Assemble a list of 50 of your customers, and 50 of your prospects.
 Create a separate column for their social media profiles on as many channels you consider relevant.
 After taking stock, note if they’re following your brand or employees back.
 What did you learn?

+LinkedIn is often cited as the channel for B2B social media, but that’s somewhat misleading.
 While it’s true that 78% of B2B marketers agree that LinkedIn is the best platform for achieving their specific objectives, that doesn’t mean you should put all of your eggs into one basket and not leverage other platforms.

 Are you still here?
 Thanks for sticking with us all the way to the end! 😅